 Chuck is currently representing parties in numerous lawsuits and

-investigations of financial misconduct at Enron and WorldCom, along
+of financial misconduct at Enron and WorldCom, along with numerous

-with numerous other companies.
-He has conducted internal
+other companies.
+He has conducted internal investigations of

-investigations of subjects including stock options backdating, use
+practices, stock options backdating, use of special purpose

 Chuck has represented companies and individuals in SEC and other